scalameta/munit/docs/getting-started.md

   help you quickly understand what caused a test failure.
 MUnit tries to displays diffs and source locations when possible and it does a best-effort to highlight relevant stack trace elements.
+- **No Scala dependencies**: in order to cross-build MUnit against a wide range of Scala compiler versions, MUnit has no external Scala dependencies.
+- **Cross-platform**: MUnit compiles to JVM bytecode and JavaScript via Scala.js.
+It should be possible to add Scala Native support as well if there is enough interest.

 ## Quick start